• Skip to secondary menu

 2. Linenspa – On Amazon, Linenspa is amongst the top 15 list of popular mattress companies.
 Since they make beds for almost every budget, Linenspa deserves to be on that list.
 One of the drawbacks of this mattress is the usage of fiberglass as a flame retardant.

 4. Nectar – Nectar has made significant strides in ensuring its mattresses are free of chemical flame retardants.
-However, their beds are covered with a fiberglass sock, which is dangerous when it contacts the skin or if you breathe in the particles.
+However, Nectar beds are covered with a fiberglass sock, which is dangerous when it contacts the skin or if you breathe in the particles.
 Since Nectar is aware of fiberglass’s harmful effects, they have added an extra layer on top of the fiberglass to protect sleepers.

-5. Purple – Even though the Purple Mattress Brand has vehemently denied allegations of using fiberglass in their beds, they actually do.
+5. Purple – Even though the Purple mattress brand has vehemently denied allegations of using fiberglass in their beds, they actually do.
 The fiberglass is woven deeper into the layers of the mattress.
 This is a trick to ensure their beds pass the fire safety guidelines.

-6. Layla – One of the benefits of a Layla mattress is its flippable.
+6. Layla – One of the benefits of a Layla mattress is it’s flippable.
 This design has made it stand out amongst many memory foam mattresses.
 Despite having such a unique feature, the Layla mattress is covered with a Ventex Fire Blocking Sleeve containing fiberglass particles.

 7. Ashley Furniture – From the many reviews posted online, it’s clear that the Ashley Furniture mattress contains fiberglass.
 Ashley Furniture, however, makes comfy and breathable hybrid and memory foam mattresses.